This post may contain affiliate links. Please read our disclosure policy.

 Sun-dried Tomato and Basil White Bean Dip

-This sun-dried tomato and basil white bean dip is silky, healthy, and full of flavor.
-It's ready in under 10 minutes!
+This sun-dried tomato and basil white bean dip recipe is silky, healthy, and full of vibrant fresh flavors.
+It's simple to make with everyday ingredients in under 10 minutes!

 Prep: 10 minutes